scikit-mobility/scikit-mobility/README.md

 ## Collaborate with us
 `scikit-mobility` is an active project and any contribution is welcome.

-If you would like to include your algorithm in `scikit-mobility', feel free to fork the project, open an issue and contact us.
+If you would like to include your algorithm in `scikit-mobility`, feel free to fork the project, open an issue and contact us.

 <a id='installation'></a>
 ## Install